capless/warrant/README.md

 Included is a Django authentication backend that uses the utility class to handle password verification and fetching of user attributes.

-# cognito #
-Python class to integrate Boto3's Cognito client with PySRP so it is easy to login users.

 ## Create a Cognito Instance ##

 ### Example with All Arguments ###